postaljs/postal.js/README.md

 ## Roadmap for the Future
 Here's where Postal is headed:

-* The default binding resolver will be changed in v0.7.0 to match AMQP binding conventions exactly.
 * Add-ons to enable message capture and replay are in the works and should be ready soon.
 * The `SubscriptionDefinition` object will be given the ability to pause (skip) responding to subscriptions
 * What else would you like to see?